rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 Inspecting a ``Digraph`` object ...............................

-We may reload a previously saved ``Digraph`` instance from the file named :code:`tutorialDigraph.py` with the ``Digraph`` class constructor and the :code:`Digraph.showAll()` method output reveals us that *dg* is a connected irreflexive digraph of order five evaluated in a valuation domain from -1 to 1.
+We may reload a previously saved ``Digraph`` instance from the file named :code:`tutorialDigraph.py` with the ``Digraph`` class constructor and the :py:func:`digraphs.Digraph.showAll()` method output reveals us that *dg* is a connected irreflexive digraph of order five evaluated in a valuation domain from -1 to 1.
         >>> dg = Digraph('tutorialDigraph')
        	>>> dg.showAll()
 	*----- show details --------------*